How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 Height

 This limit will vary by state and by equipment type.
-East of the Mississippi River, standard freight must stay below the 13’6” height of a dry van trailer.
+East of the Mississippi River, standard freight in transit must stay below 13’6” including the height of the trailer.
+States west of the Mississippi have a slightly more generous height limit of 14’.

 Length

-In most U.S. states and Canadian provinces, freight can legally hang up to 5’ past the front or back edge of a 48’ flatbed trailer without being considered overlength.
+In most U.S. states and Canadian provinces, freight can legally hang up to 5’ past the front or back edge of any 48’ trailer without being considered overlength.
 Beyond that, you will need a permit.

 Weight

 A standard flatbed trailer can hold a maximum of 48,000 lbs. of freight before it is deemed overweight.
-Other more complex trailers have different weight limits, often lower ones.
+However, different trailer types serve unique purposes and have different legal weight limitations.

 What Are Some Common Types of Heavy Haul Freight?

-While pretty much anything can qualify if it’s large enough, there are some items that more commonly tip the scales into the heavy haul category.
+While pretty much anything can qualify if it’s large enough, there are some items that more commonly tip the scales into requiring heavy haul service.

-You’re likely to need oversize or overweight permits if you’re moving:
+You’re likely to need oversized or overweight permits if you’re moving:

 Of course this list is not exhaustive, but it should help give you an idea of when you’re going to be looking for heavy haul capacity before you even take your measurements.

-How Do You Book an Oversize or Overweight Shipment?
+How Do You Book an Oversized or Overweight Shipment?

-The good news is that the process for getting a quote and booking a load is not terribly different for oversized and overweight loads than it is for other open-deck freight.
+The good news is that the process for getting a quote and booking oversized loads or heavy haul services is not terribly different than it is for other open deck freight.

 You just need to know the right people to ask.